maggie0002/unofficial-balena-flask-api/README.md

 This is not provided as a thoroughly tested container ready for production, but as example approaches for input and further development.
 Assistance, pull requests or just discussion/input would be much appreaciated.

+Don't forget to input your details at the top of the start.py file where indicated.

 Current features include ability to:

 - Check the connection status of the wifi